MichaelWarneke/angular-nx-jest-firebase-functions/README.md

 ### Firebase init

 firebase init<br>

-Select all relevant services (Firestore, Functions, Hosting, Storage)<br>
+- Select all relevant services (Firestore, Functions, Hosting, Storage)<br>
-This will also install the functions folder.
+- This will also install the functions folder.
 It will be delted later, but we keep it for copying some stuff.<br>

 ### Firebase functions

-Create the functions app
+<b>Create the functions app</b><br>
-ng g node-application functions --directory=backend --framework=express --unitTestRunner=jest --tags=backend-functions-app
+ng g node-application functions --directory=backend --framework=express --unitTestRunner=jest --tags=backend-functions-app<br>

-Replace teh content of main.ts with the content of the original functions folder index.ts and uncomment the helloWorld function
+- Replace teh content of main.ts with the content of the original functions folder index.ts and uncomment the helloWorld function<br>

-angular.json
+<b>angular.json</b><br>

-Delete the line "externalDependencies": "none" from angular.json inside the backend-functions section.
+- Delete the line "externalDependencies": "none" from angular.json inside the backend-functions section.<br>
-The line will cause a lot of errors when building to production with modules not found (all of them are json files)
+- The line will cause a lot of errors when building to production with modules not found (all of them are json files)<br>

-firebase.json
+<b>firebase.json</b><br>

-In the firebase.json add following line under the predeploy section of the functions "source": "/"
+- In the firebase.json add following line under the predeploy section of the functions<br>
+  "source": "/"<br>
-Without this line there will be an error "Path must be a string" when building
+- Without this line there will be an error "Path must be a string" when building<br>

-package.json
+<b>package.json</b><br>

-In the package.json add following lines somewhere in the base of the tree (where all the other stuff is) "main": "dist/apps/backend/functions/main.js", "engines": {
+- In the package.json add following lines somewhere in the base of the tree (where all the other stuff is)<br>
+  "main": "dist/apps/backend/functions/main.js",<br>
+  "engines": {<br>
-"node": "8"
+  "node": "8"<br>
-},
+  },<br>
-In the scripts section add following scripts to have the functions started "firebase:serve": "concurrently --kill-others \"yarn build backend-functions --watch\" \"firebase serve --only functions\"", "firebase:shell": "concurrently --kill-others \"yarn build backend-functions --watch\" \"firebase functions:shell\" --raw", "firebase:deploy": "firebase deploy",
+- In the scripts section add following scripts to have the functions started<br>
+  "firebase:serve": "concurrently --kill-others \"yarn build backend-functions --watch\" \"firebase serve --only functions\"",<br>
+  "firebase:shell": "concurrently --kill-others \"yarn build backend-functions --watch\" \"firebase functions:shell\" --raw",<br>
+  "firebase:deploy": "firebase deploy",<br>
-"firebase:logs": "firebase functions:log"
+  "firebase:logs": "firebase functions:log"<br>

-Add dependencies
+<b>Add dependencies</b><br>
-yarn add concurrently -D
+yarn add concurrently -D<br>
-yarn add firebase firebase-admin firebase-functions
+yarn add firebase firebase-admin firebase-functions<br>

-Test a serve of the functions
+<b>Test a serve of the functions</b><br>
-yarn firebase:serve
+yarn firebase:serve<br>

-Now delete the original functions folder.
+<b>Now delete the original functions folder.</b><br>

 ### Nestjs